wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ```shell
 aws s3 sync <my-static-content-folder>/ S3_BUCKET
 ```
-- For configuring the cdn url in the application, see [Configuring CDN URL](/learn/app-development/deployment/building-with-maven/#configuring-cdn-url)
+- For instructions on configuring the CDN URL in your application see [Configuring CDN URL](/learn/app-development/deployment/building-with-maven/#configuring-cdn-url).